Vogue Summer School NYC FAQ

 Is New York City safe?

-How will the students get to and from the program to the airport?
+How will the students get to and from the airport?

 Who is supervising the students?